MechanicalRock/mechanicalrock.github.io/_posts/2020-09-23-these-are-not-the-consultants-you-are-looking-for.md

 In reality, however, the lines are often blurred between advising and doing.
 We, for instance, call ourselves *consultants* but often do a mix of engagements which are advising, or advising AND doing.

-It is also common for the *client* to come to a us and expect to be provided with a solution, but it is the consultants job to make this into a 50/50 proposition.
+It is also common for the *client* to come to us and expect to be provided with a solution, but it is the consultants job to make this into a 50/50 proposition.
 A *consultant* needs to keep the *client* engaged and ensure they have skin in the game.

 When companies only do the doing and call themselves *consultants*, that is just deception.
 Even worse, when companies call themselves consultants, but then hire *contractors* to deliver the work, that is worse than deception, it is downright duplicitous.